opensource-force/osf-blog/content/posts/you_are_not_a_number/part_5/index.md

 Eventually Twitter's openness ran into the problem that every open thing does, which is that bandits show up to shut down the party.
 In this case, the trouble was that people entering their Twitter password into random websites wasn't the best security practice.

-To save the people from themselves, some very smart got together and came up with a protocol called OAuth.
+To save the people from themselves, some very smart computer folk got together and came up with a protocol called OAuth.
 It's successor OAuth2.0 would become as close to singularly dominant as software gets, being the method used by Google, Meta, Microsoft, and thus anything that uses them for authentication.
 The original [OAuth rfc][oauth] is a pithy 38 pages, and well worth the read if you want to know more about auth.